Documents reveal Queen Elizabeth II's role in unvetted appointment of trade envoy

 Takeaway

-The revelations may prompt discussions about the vetting processes for public appointments involving royal family members.
+The revelations may prompt a reevaluation of the vetting processes for royal appointments in the UK.

 UK and international business news, economics, and corporate coverage.